-- Brussel Sprouts – You’ll want the fresh brussels sprouts to be washed, the end trimmed off, and then cut into halves or quarters!
+- Brussel Sprouts – 1 pound of brussel sprouts.
+You’ll want the fresh brussel sprouts to be washed, the end trimmed off, and then cut into halves or quarters!
 I like to cut small ones in half and larger ones in quarters to keep them nice and crispy all over.

-- Salt – I like sea salt or Himalayan salt for this recipe, but you can use whatever you have on hand!
+- Salt – ½ teaspoon of salt.
+I like to use sea salt or Himalayan salt for this recipe, but you can use whatever you have on hand!

-- Black Pepper – Freshly ground black pepper is best for this recipe!
+- Black Pepper – ¼ teaspoon of ground black pepper.
+Freshly ground black pepper is best for this recipe!

-- Balsamic Vinegar – I like an aged balsamic vinegar for the brussels sprouts, as it will have the most sweetness and flavor!
+- Balsamic Vinegar – ½ tablespoon of balsamic vinegar or a balsamic vinegar substitute.
+I like to use aged balsamic vinegar for the brussel sprouts, as it will have the most sweetness and flavor!
 You’ll just add this to taste.

 This is such an easy recipe that comes together in just 30 minutes!
 Your oven should be preheated to help make the sprouts crispy.

-- Prep.
-Preheat your oven to 425°F (218°C) and line a baking sheet with parchment paper or heavy-duty aluminum foil.
+Step 1: Prep.
+Preheat your oven to 425°F (220°C/Gas Mark 7) and line a baking sheet with parchment paper or heavy-duty aluminum foil.

-- Season your brussel sprouts.
-On the baking sheet or in a separate mixing bowl, coat 1 pound brussels sprouts with 1 tablespoon of extra virgin olive oil and season with ½ teaspoon of salt and ¼ teaspoon ground pepper.
+Step 2: Season.
+On the baking sheet or in a separate mixing bowl, coat 1 pound (454 grams) of brussel sprouts with 1 tablespoon (30 milliliters) of extra virgin olive oil and season with ½ teaspoon (3 grams) of salt and ¼ teaspoon (0.5 gram) of ground pepper.
 Then, toss the sprouts thoroughly so each piece is coated with seasoning.
 Spread the sprouts on your prepared baking sheet in a single, even layer.

-- Finish your brussels sprouts.
-Remove the roasted sprouts from the oven and toss with the remaining tablespoon of extra virgin olive oil, ½ tablespoon of balsamic vinegar (or more to taste), and optional ½ teaspoon of honey.
-Make sure everything is well coated and serve immediately!
+Step 4: Serve.
+Remove the roasted sprouts from the oven and toss with the remaining tablespoon of extra virgin olive oil, ½ tablespoon of balsamic vinegar (7 milliliters), and optional ½ teaspoon (3.5 grams) of honey.
+Make sure everything is well coated, and serve immediately!

-My easy-to-make, delicious balsamic roasted brussels sprouts are the perfect side dish for so many dinners!
-It can easily accompany a quick weeknight baked chicken or be a part of a Thanksgiving or Christmas spread!
+My easy-to-make, delicious balsamic roasted brussel sprouts are the perfect vegetable side dish for so many dinners!
+I like to serve them with my baked chicken tenderloins, oven-roasted turkey breast, or grilled swordfish!

 - If you can only find frozen, you don’t want to defrost them.
 Toss the frozen sprouts with the seasoning and place them directly in the oven to roast so they are less soggy!